Climate Change Response

 |

-Control raw material costs and create operational performance | Medium/Long-term Response |
+Control raw material costs to enhance operational performance. | Medium/Long-term |

 |

-Resilience | In response to the risks arising from climate change, cultivate adaptability, decision-making capabilities, and identify opportunities in the face of extreme weather | - | Medium/Long-term Response | Formulate emergency response measures based on materiality risks to reduce losses and improve operational performance |
+Climate Resilience | Develop the capacity to adapt, make decisions, and identify opportunities in response to risks arising from climate change and extreme weather events. | - | Medium/Long-term | Based on material risks, establish emergency response measures to minimize losses and enhance operational performance. |

 Climate Change Risk and Opportunity Matrix